We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

 The Listeners offer a friendly face and a listening ear, happy to hear from students about anything, and to signpost them to other services as appropriate, especially the Advice Hub, Disability and Wellbeing services, Strath Sport, Learner Development Services, the Library, Chaplaincy, and Strath Union social and engagement opportunities.

 Caim is Gaelic for sanctuary, a safe, welcoming place/atmosphere, symbolised by a Celtic circle, which is appropriate for a space in the Union where students can find someone to talk to.
-Listeners are on hand from 1-4pm Monday-Friday in the Union - our team base is near the Voice office on the 1st floor, opposite the main entrance, to make it easy for students to find us, but we use private rooms for the 1-1 support sessions.
+Before breaking up for the summer the Listeners were on hand from 1-4pm Monday-Friday in the Union - based near the Voice office on the 1st floor, opposite the main entrance, to make it easy for students to find us, but we use private rooms for the 1-1 support sessions.